-The Ghana Journalists Association has railed against the “barbaric” assault suffered by three journalists from The Ghanaian Times newspaper, at the hands of 10 police officers, Thursday.
+The Ghana Journalists Association has railed against the “barbaric” assault suffered by three journalists from The Ghanaian Times newspaper, at the hands of 10 police officers on Thursday.

 The Association says it is shocking that police officers who committed the dastardly act, turned themselves into law breakers rather than the law enforcers.